loafey/master-thesis/Thesis/1.0. Introduction/Related Work.typ

 Nordmark compiled a similar language to #ln to an untyped byte code, which ran in a custom made virtual machine.
-This is in contrast to our own implementation, where we instead compile #ln to machine code, running directly on a machine without the need of a virtual machine.
+This is in contrast to our own implementation, where we instead compile #ln to assembly code, running directly on a machine without the need of a virtual machine.
 While using a virtual machine works, we deemed that this was not low-level enough for a system-level language.